regensa18/AdvProg2018/week_2/README.md

 print(y)
 ```

-Execute the program and it should have an output like this:
+Execute the program and it should produce an output like this:

 ```
 <__main__.OnlyOne.__OnlyOne object at 0x0290B510>sausage